Binary and Extreme Quantization for Computer Vision

-Covering the latest development of novel methodologies for Binary Neural Networks and their application to Computer Vision.
+Covering the latest development of novel methodologies for Extreme Quantization, Binary Neural Networks and their application to Computer Vision.
 Bringing together a diverse group of researchers working in several related areas.

 Workshop Description